ashishgurung3579/automated-compliance-mapping/ReadMe.md

 data/mappings/tfidf_similarity_matrix.npy
 ```

-What each file means:
+Short Description of the created file.

-- `rule_based_tfidf.csv`: predictions from TF-IDF only.
+- `rule_based_tfidf.csv`: It is generated for the predictions from TF-IDF only.
-- `rule_based_jaccard.csv`: predictions from cybersecurity keyword matching.
+- `rule_based_jaccard.csv`: It is generated for the predictions from cybersecurity keyword matching.
-- `tfidf_similarity_matrix.npy`: raw TF-IDF similarity scores for all provision pairs.
+- `tfidf_similarity_matrix.npy`: It is generated for the raw TF-IDF similarity scores for all provision pairs.

 ---

 ## 8. Mapping Method 2 - SBERT Mapping

-Script:
+Used Script:

 ```text
 src/mapping/sbert_mapping.py